hisarciklilar/fun_fact_stats/README.md

 ## Acknowledgements

 I extend my thanks to my mentor Matt Bodden, for the information and guidance that he provided during our mentoring sessions.
 My conversations with him helped to shape this website and more importantly, to resolve some issues that I faced while working on the project.

+I thank my partner Robert Riegler who kept testing the pages as I worked on them using his own gadgets.
+This allowed me to perform the tests on different brands of electronic gadgets and different operating systems.